 The Alaska Department of Environmental Conservation Source Water Assessment program was implemented to make public water system operators, as well as the public it serves, aware of potential sources of contamination in the vicinity of wells that may impact our water.
 The initial assessment was conducted in 2004.
 In 2010, an additional assessment was conducted for a new well on Eielson AFB.
 The assessment report included a vulnerability ranking, based on a prioritized list of possible contaminating activities.
 These potential activities of contamination in the area resulted in Eielson AFB's medium to high vulnerability rating.
-While ADEC has classified our water supplies to have potential vulnerabilities, you can see by the detected contaminants table on page four, we do not show any contamination that exceeds regulatory limits for 2022.
-The Source Water Assessment for Eielson AFB is available for review by contacting the 354th Medical Group, Bioenvironmental Engineering Flight at 907-377-6700.
+While ADEC has classified our water supplies as having potential vulnerabilities, you can see by the detected contaminants table on page four we do not show any contamination that exceeds regulatory limits for 2024.
+The Source Water Assessment for Eielson AFB is available for review by contacting the 354th Medical Group, Bioenvironmental Engineering Flight at 907-377-6700 or usaf.eielson.354-mdg.mbx.bioenvironmental@health.mil